You are here

 Brief description

-This is a malignant neoplasm of white blood cells, involving increased and unregulated growth of the myeloid line of white blood cells in the bone marrow.
+This is a malignant neoplasm of white blood cells, involving increased and unregulated production of the myeloid line of cells (predominantly neutrophils, but also basophils and eosinophils) in the bone marrow.
+It is associated with specific gene abnormalities.

 Confirming the diagnosis